What is Keyword Recognition?

 - One for detecting target words or phrases

-Creating a personal keyword model is straightforward using Spokestack Maker, a microphone, and a quiet room.
+Creating a personal keyword model is straightforward using Spokestack Maker or Spokestack Pro, a microphone, and a quiet room.

 1 Create a Keyword Recognition Model

 First, head to the keyword builder and click

 Create model in the top right.
 A section for a new model will appear.
 Change the model's name.

 Keywords section.
 This is where you'll add the words or short phrases that make up your recognizer's vocabulary.
 Use

 Add Keyword to compose your list; for each keyword you add, follow this process:

 2. Click the arrow to the right of the keyword to view utterances.